To enter the Netherlands for the purpose of studying, you may require a visa and/or a residence permit, depending on the following factors

 Residence Permit (‘VVR’)

 All those who enter the Netherlands with or without an Entry Visa (‘MVV’) and who wish to stay for a period of longer than three months, are obliged to apply for a ‘Verblijfsvergunning regulier’, or ‘VVR’ (a Residence Permit).
-The Immigration Officer will send the application to the Dutch Immigration & Naturalisation Service (‘IND’) on your behalf.
+Fontys Team International Students will send the application to the Dutch Immigration & Naturalisation Service (‘IND’) on your behalf.
 Your Residence Permit will be ready soon after your arrival in the Netherlands.